babeytapratt/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+DOM stands for document object model.
+It represents the page so that programs can change the document structure, style, and content.
+It represents the document as nodes and objects.
+This is so that programming languages can connect to the page.

 2. What is an event?

+An event is a thing that happens to HTML elements.
+It can be a rection to a mouse click such as changing an element's color or opening a span.

 3. What is an event listener?

+An event listeners is a procedure in JavaScript that waits for an event to occur.
+An example is a user clicking a mouse or pressing a key on the keyboard.

 4. Why would we convert a NodeList into an Array?

+It is usefull to convert a NodeList like querySelectorAll into an array because, even though it is like an array, it cannot be used in array methods like map and forEach.

 5. What is a component?

+Components are independent and reusable bits of code.
+They are like JavaScript functions, but work in isolation and return HTML via a render function.
+They come as class components and function components.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.